 We have ambitious plans for SiFi Networks.
-We have identified more than 200 cities that we could turn into FiberCities® in the future, meaning that we would be bringing fiber to over ten million households across the US, with California, Massachusetts, Connecticut and New York as our main areas of focus.
+We have identified more than 200 cities that we could turn into FiberCities® in the future, meaning that we would be bringing fiber to over ten million households across the US.

 In terms of vision, what really excites me is the possibility to help bridge the digital divide.
 We are working with a number of non-profit organizations to deliver subsidized high-speed internet to low-income communities.

 In most cities across the US there is a large disparity in the speed and quality of internet connectivity, and this divide is clearly marked along racial as well as income lines.

 We work with the Greenlining Institute, an organization committed to ending the practice of redlining.
-They produced a map of broadband access across California and overlapped that with data on the racial and ethnic demoaraphics across the country.
+They produced a map of broadband access across California and overlapped that with data on the racial and ethnic demographics across the country.
 There is a clear correlation between the two things, and I think that it is appalling that network infrastructures should contribute to reinforce discrimination.